Who needs to take training

 You must pass your full moped or motorcycle test within 2 years, or you have to either take CBT again or stop riding.

-You can be fined up to £1,000 and get up to 6 penalty points for riding if you don’t have a valid CBT certificate.
+You can be fined up to £1,000 and get up to 6 penalty points for riding if you do not have a valid CBT certificate.

-You don’t have to take CBT if you:
+You do not have to take CBT if you:

 - want to ride a moped (up to 50cc) and you passed your car driving test before 1 February 2001